Climate Battery Greenhouse Version 1

 When first looking at putting in our high tunnel, we considered using a propane heater to keep the greenhouse at or slightly above freezing.
 To do so would have necessitated a large heater and a few hundred gallons of propane a year.
 Our current system runs off of 3, 20" fans that together consume about 1.1kW when running at top speed.
 If run for an average of 16 hours per day for 8 months at $0.12 per kWH, would cost a little over $514/year to operate.

 We modeled our design off of several concepts we had encountered in research.
 One was a greenhouse in a zone 4 climate that was of similar size to our high tunnel (30'x96') that included four batteries.
-Our thought was that our climate wasn't nearly as severe, and we were only wanting to keep the system around the freezing mark on the coldest nights of the year.
+Our thought was that our climate wasn't nearly as severe, and we were only wanting to keep the system in the low 20s on the coldest nights of the year.

 The tubing was run on a diagonal from side to side since our greenhouse width was only 30' and wouldn't have allowed for 30' side-to-side runs.
 Our goal was to bury all of the tubing starting at 4' below grade in 2-3 layers so that the tubing stopped 2' from the surface to allow us to plant in-ground.
 One climate battery would be installed even lower in the ground, ideally 6-8' underground, to allow us to capture some of the earth's latent heat for the coldest of nights.